Large-Scale Velocity Dispersion and the Cosmic Web: Results

 Most of our results above have been obtained at $z=0$.
 In order to complement this momentary picture at late time, we investigate in this subsection the evolution of the collapsed regions of the respective morphologies over cosmic time.

-From the theory of anisotropic collapse, we expect the first multistreaming regions to have linear velocity dispersion.
-Planar and isotropic velocity dispersion emerge at a later stage when the wall-like structures collapse along the second and third axis.
-As the collapse time depends on the amplitude and scale of the perturbation (cf. \autoref{sec:1dtoy}), more single-streaming volume will continuously enter the linearly anisotropic regime and collapse further.
+From the theory of anisotropic collapse, we expect the first multistreaming regions to have linear-anisotropic velocity dispersion.
+Planar-anisotropic and isotropic velocity dispersion emerge at a later stage when the wall-like structures collapse along the second and third axes.
+As the collapse time depends on the amplitude and scale of the perturbation (cf. \aref{sec:1dtoy}), more single-streaming volume will continuously enter the linear-anisotropic regime and collapse further.
 In \autoref{fig:collapse_history}, we measure the volume and mass fraction that has collapsed at different times during our simulation.
 As the perturbations with the highest overdensities enter the multistreaming regime first, a significant fraction of the total mass can be found in collapsed regions before the same fraction of volume has collapsed.
 The multistreaming mass fraction remains larger than the volume fraction throughout the simulation.
-We find that the first multistreaming regions occur at later times in the warm dark matter simulation, consistent with the slower collapse of larger scales.
+We find that the first multistreaming regions occur at later times in the WDM simulation, consistent with the slower collapse of larger scales.
 The truncated initial power spectrum leads to an overall lower fraction of multistreaming volume and mass at any time during the entire simulation.
-We notice that as expected, the first collapsed structures have linear velocity dispersion, before a significant fraction of mass and volume becomes planar and spherically isotropic.
+We notice that as expected, the first collapsed structures have linear-anisotropic velocity dispersion, before a significant fraction of mass and volume becomes planar and spherically isotropic.
 Comparing the high and low resolution results we notice that even for the 300WDM1 and 300WDM2 simulations, the mass fractions at high redshifts depend on the resolution.
-This discrepancy becomes naturally larger in the case of the 300CDM simulation, as new small scale perturbations are added when the resolution of the simulation is increased.
+This discrepancy becomes naturally larger in the case of the 300CDM simulation, as new small-scale perturbations are added when the resolution of the simulation is increased.
 Since these small fluctuations are the first to collapse, the difference becomes particularly evident at early times.

 In order to better understand the evolution of the environments, we follow the dark matter particles that reside in the various environments at $z=0$ back in time.
 At each earlier snapshot we compute the relative mass fractions of the environments.
 The results up to $z=5$ are shown in \autoref{fig:mass_history}.
 Starting from the single-stream regions, we find that their progenitors were mostly single-stream regions.
 Wall-like regions mainly feed from single-stream regions, with a small fraction passing through cells with planar or spherical anisotropy.
 As predicted by the anisotropic collapse model, walls collapse to filaments, hence the progenitors of filament-like regions were mainly in wall-like regions.
 For the node-like regions however, we find that many of their constituent particles appear to collapse directly from wall-like regions.
 Given the relatively low time and space resolution we have around haloes, this aspect should be investigated more closely in future work.